-1. On the Startup menu, press "2".
+On the Startup menu, press "2".
+The following prompt is displayed:

 Set new device Baud rate:

 2. Press Enter to apply changes.

 Defining Stacking Units

 Use the Stack menu option to display the current stack unit ID list and define an alternative unit ID (stack membership number).
 Unit ID 0 is allocated for auto-numbering, which is the factory default.
 Refer to Managing Stacking for further reference.